 Reichenberger Str.
 72

-All our apps process their data locally, on-device, and offline.
-This has some disadvantages, for example data can only be processed when the app is opened, but in most cases this works totally fine.
+All my apps process their data locally, on-device, and offline.
+This has some disadvantages, for example data can only be processed while the app is in foreground, but in most cases this works perfectly fine.
 Why would I transfer your user-data to any server and spend money on that CPU power, if I can provide the same user experience without?

 The big advantage is: You are in full control of your data.
 And I don‘t have access to it.
 Of course, there are obvious exceptions, for example when you sign in with 3rd party accounts (like Strava or TheCrag), or when you enable iCloud sync.
 But these are all factors that you have under your control and that you have to enable within the app or system settings.

 When it comes to user-data, these are my core principles:

 - Not collecting unnecessary data through data minimization.

 - Processing as much data on device as possible.

 - Making it clear to customers what data is collected and giving them tools to control how that data is used.

 Subscriptions automatically renew unless auto-renew is turned off at least 24-hours before the end of the current period.
 Account will be charged for renewal within 24-hours prior to the end of the current period, and identify the cost of the renewal.
 Subscriptions may be managed by the user and auto-renewal may be turned off by going to the user's Account Settings after purchase.
 Any unused portion of a free trial period, if offered, will be forfeited when the user purchases a subscription to that publication, where applicable.